Class: Aws::SecretsManager::Client

 #tag_resource(params = {}) ⇒ Struct

-Attaches one or more tags, each consisting of a key name and a value, to the specified secret.
-Tags are part of the secret's overall metadata, and are not associated with any specific version of the secret.
-This operation only appends tags to the existing list of tags.
-To remove tags, you must use UntagResource.
+Attaches tags to a secret.
+Tags consist of a key name and a value.
+Tags are part of the secret's metadata.
+They are not associated with specific versions of the secret.
+This operation appends tags to the existing list of tags.

 If you use tags as part of your security strategy, then adding or removing a tag can change permissions.
 If successfully completing this operation would result in you losing your permissions for this secret, then the operation is blocked and returns an Access Denied error.